 Leaves may vary in length, though the longer the leave, the more difficult to accommodate.
-Regardless of the type of leave, return would not be automatic and would be dependent upon meeting the criteria specified early in the process.
+Regardless of the type of leave, return is not automatic and is dependent upon meeting the criteria specified early in the process.
 An example of a potential criteria point would be an ability to demonstrate proficiency with a majority of the material in each course.
 Based on the nature of the leave, it is possible that students will be exempted from some or all of their academic obligations during that time.
 In the case of an extended leave (more than 3 weeks), repeating all or part of specific courses may be necessary.
+A student's ability to participate in extracurricular activities during a medical leave will be at the discretion of the Co-Heads of School.
 Leaves will not be granted in order to postpone disciplinary proceedings.